nyxnor/onionjuggler/README.md

 * basez >= 1.6.2 (for onion authentication)
 * git >= 2.0+ (for cloning the repo and vanguards)
 * qrencode >= 4.1.1 (for printing the hostname)
-* dash under /bin/sh (or the closest to POSIX complian shell you want)
+* sh under /bin/sh (or the closest to POSIX complian shell you want)
 * bash under /bin/bash (for the [whiptail menu](onionservice-tui))
 * systemd (for vanguards control)
 * user with root privileges